cascadeplus/currents/exchanges/coinbase/readme.md

   secret: '<API_SECRET>',
 }

+// Use the client (recommended) const coinbase = new CoinbaseClient(options) // Options are only required for authenticated requests. const btc = coinbase.products.get('BTC-USD')

-// Create a new request client for a specific resource const products = new CoinbaseRequest('/products', options) const all = await products.get() const single = await products.get('/BTC-USD')
+// Create a new request client for a specific resource, useful for the plethora
+// of resources that aren't modeled yet. const products = new CoinbaseRequest('/products', options) const all = await products.get() const single = await products.get('/BTC-USD')